International students may need a visa to study in the UK before they start their studies with us.

 Applying for a visa inside the UK

-If you want to extend your programme or study for a new course in the UK you can apply for an extension of your visa.
+If you want to extend your programme or study for a new one in the UK you may be able to apply for an extension of your visa.

 UKVI aims to process all visa applications submitted in the UK within eight weeks.
-You should not make plans to travel outside the Common Travel Area (United Kingdom, Ireland, the Channel Islands and the Isle of Man) until you have received a decision.
+You should not travel outside the Common Travel Area (United Kingdom, Ireland, the Channel Islands and the Isle of Man) until you have received a decision.
 Your application will be withdrawn if you do.

 What if my application for a visa is unsuccessful?